Gum Disease Remains a Problem

 Symptoms of gum disease

-As with so many infections, the symptoms of gum disease may seem a minor irritation at first, and quite normal to a smoker, but they may soon progress to more serious problems, leading to embarrassment, discomfort, and mouth pain or gum pain.
+As with so many infections, the symptoms of gum disease may seem a minor irritation at first.
+To a smoker this could feel quite normal.
+However symptons may soon progress to more serious problems, leading to embarrassment, discomfort, and mouth pain or gum pain.
 If you experience any of the following symptoms of gum disease, and especially more than one, you should see your dental professional right away:

 - Receding gums – where your teeth appear longer than they were before